Still Life Photography in Melbourne — and Why It Matters to Me

 By Hannah Caldwell – Still Life Photographer Melbourne

-Whether I’m photographing curated tableware, sculptural florals, food ingredients, or skincare, my goal is always the same: to create images that feel refined, intentional, and emotionally resonant.
+Whether I’m photographing sculptural florals, artisanal tableware, elevated ingredients, or minimalist skincare, my aim remains the same: to create images that feel intentional, refined, and deeply evocative.

 My Approach to Still Life Photography